Lower bounds for adiabatic quantum algorithms by quantum speed limits: Detail calculation for adiabatic algorithm of finding k-clique in random graphs

 \subsection{Combinatorial approach}

 In this section, we use an explicit combinatorial method to reproduce the same result as we found in Eq.\ (\ref{eq: runtime of finding k clique using approach one usual normalization}).
-The following observation is crucial: \begin{itemize} \item If a binary string $z$ of Hamming weight $k$ represents a graph that becomes a $k$-clique by adding $\alpha$ connected edges, then $h^{\,}_{\mathrm{C}}(z)=\alpha,$ where $\alpha\in\{0,1,\cdots,C(k,2)\}.$ \end{itemize} For notational convenience, we define $L^{\,}_{k}\equiv C(k,2).$ Now the question is what is the multiplicity, $m^{\,}_{\alpha}$, for each possible value of cost function $h^{\,}_{\mathrm{C}}(z)=\alpha$.
-Since each of the $L^{\,}_{k}$ edges has probability $p$ to be present if random graphs are generated uniformly, we expect
+The following observation is crucial: If a binary string $z$ of Hamming weight $k$ represents a graph that is a $k$-clique after adding $\alpha$ connected edges, then $h^{\,}_{\mathrm{C}}(z)=\alpha,$ where $\alpha\in\{0,1,\cdots,C(k,2)\}.$